 Clients may also benefit from creating a safety plan.
-Safety plans usually take into account:

-sources of help and support, ways to contact support, practical measures around being prepared to leave if necessary such as money, phone, keys, documents, and children's essential items.
+Safety plans usually take into account:prepared to leave if necessary such as money, phone, keys, documents, and children's essential items.

 Information and sign-posting

 If clients have internet access, they can be referred to websites noted above or to: